Sorry, you need to enable JavaScript to visit this website.

 Work package 4 – cost-consequence analysis

-This looks to establish the financial costs and benefits of PDD, and on which organisations they fall.
+This package looks to establish the financial costs and benefits of PDD, and on which organisations they fall.

 Work package 5 – equity assessment